pdx-cs-sound/java-sound-linux/README.md

   (You could also set your classpath for compilation with the `-cp` option for `javac`.)

+  *WARNING:* If you compile without your classpath set, your code will compile but you will get a version of `javax.sound` that doesn't actually use PulseAudio but uses a null stream instead.
+Don't waste your life debugging this as I did.

 * Make sure the native libraries can be loaded.

     * Oracle Java: set your `LD_LIBRARY_PATH`